ev3rywh3re/jess-drupal-wordpress-frontend-mixer/README.md

-# Jess's Vue WordPress Drupal Mixer
+# Jess's WordPress Drupal Frontend Mixer

-A basic web development environment for using Vue with Wordpress and Drupal websites.
+A basic web development environment for using Wordpress and Drupal websites with a frontend library like Vue or NextJS.